rocky-linux/documentation/docs/books/lxd_server/01-install.md

 dnf install epel-release
 ```

-Once installed, check for updates:
+When installed, verify there are no updates:

 ```
 dnf upgrade